rgfindl/headless-wordpress/README.md

 cim stack-up
 ```

-The `ServiceUrl` output parameter will the the url to your new Wordpress site.

 # Wordpress
-Your new Wordpress site is now available.
-Navigate to the `ServiceUrl` url, from the previous step, to get started.
+Congratulations, your new Wordpress site is now available.

 First run through the Wordpress setup wizard.

-Now lets enable some of the plugins we added.
+Next enable some of the plugins we added.

-Add some posts and pages.
+Add a few blog posts and pages.

-Check out the API.
+Then check out the API.
+Ex: `https://<cdn-url>/wp-json/wp/v2/posts`

 # Tear down
 ```